silver13/BoldClash-BWHOOP-B-03/README.md

 Currently does not account for centered throttle! ( no altitude hold )

 ### work in progress
 Programming connector is a Microjst 1.25 pitch connector.
-Don't wire positive to st-link as you may overcharge the battery if conencted or damage st-link.
+Don't wire positive to st-link as you may overcharge the battery if connected or damage st-link.

 The programming has the "keil usb bug" and as such it needs a workaround.
 The bug concerns windows only.